tomcritchlow/tomcritchlow.github.io/_posts/2017-09-29-how-to-measure-good-content.md

 - Would this piece of content make you want to learn more about who wrote it?
 - Did you

-# Or, perhaps we need a framework internally?
+# Or, perhaps we need more of an internal process or framework?

 My solution here doesn't necessarily need to be a user survey.
 It could just be an internal process of getting a group of employees and/or writers together and creating a scoring methodology for content.
-You could have everyone rate a given piece of content from 1 to 5 on the following:
+I had one client who could never define good content, so instead created a benchmark for **good enough** content.
+By defining the worse possible thing they could still publish it actually gave them a clearer focus for evaluating content.

+An internal framework could be a short list of questions to interrogate our content and we can have a small team internally rate content on the scale.
+This could be questions like:

 - Did this content meet the intent of the page?
 - Is this content meaningful to our audience?